aerospike/asmt/README.md

 	    comma-separated list, e.g., `-n foo,bar,test`.

 `-p`	specify the path to which the Aerospike Database primary and secondary
-		indexes should be backed up, or the path from which the Aerospike Database primary and secondary indexes should be restored, e.g., `-p backup/asd`.
+		indexes and data stages should be backed up, or the path from which the Aerospike Database primary and secondary indexes should be restored, e.g., `-p backup/asd`.

 `-r`	perform a restore operation, to copy Aerospike Database's primary and
-	    secondary indexes from files in the file system to shared memory.
+	    secondary indexes and data stages from files in the file system to shared memory.
 May be combined with `-a` to check whether a restore may be performed without performing the restore.

 `-t`	specify the maximum number of threads to use for performing I/O needed
 	    for a back up or restore operation.
 Normally, ASMT creates one I/O thread